arachne-threat-intel/thread/README.md

 - Infrastructure and Hardware: Server infrastructure, data backup, scalability measures, and cloud resources guarantee a seamless experience for Thread's users.
 - Additional Resources: Thread also commits to legal compliance, marketing, outreach, community events, maintenance, and support.
 Plus, we actively contribute to other open-source projects, fostering collaboration across the ecosystem.

+## Code of Conduct
+The Thread community has adopted the Contributor Covenant.
+Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).
+By contributing to the Thread community you agree to the code of conduct.

 ## How do I contribute?
 We welcome your help in improving Thread.

 Read our [contribution guidelines](CONTRIBUTING.md) for further information.
-There's also a Developer Certificate of Origin that you'll need to sign off on.

 ## Contact us
 You can contact us by emailing us at contact[at]arachne[dot]digital.